Praveen Jayawickrama: International career

 In April 2021, Jayawickrama was named in Sri Lanka's Test squad for their series against Bangladesh.
 He made his Test debut on 29 April 2021, for Sri Lanka against Bangladesh.
 On his debut, he took six wickets for 92 runs in the first innings, to become the fifth bowler for Sri Lanka to take a five-wicket haul on debut in a Test match.
 He also took five wickets for 86 runs in the second innings, becoming the first bowler for Sri Lanka, and 16th overall, to take a ten-wicket haul on debut in a Test match.
 It was the best bowling performance by a left-arm spinner on debut in Test cricket, and the first bowler to take a 10-wicket haul on debut since Jason Krejza in 2008.

 In June 2021, Jayawickrama was named in Sri Lanka's squad for their series against England.
 He made his One Day International (ODI) debut on 29 June 2021, for Sri Lanka against England.
 In July 2021, he was named in Sri Lanka's squad for their series against India.
 In August 2021, he was named in Sri Lanka's Twenty20 International (T20I) squad for their series against South Africa.

 In September 2021, Jayawickrama was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.
 He made his T20I debut on 12 September 2021, for Sri Lanka against South Africa.

+ICC Anti-Corruption Code violation charges

+In August 2024, the International Cricket Council (ICC) confirmed through a press release that Praveen Jayawickrama has been charged with three counts of breaching the ICC Anti-Corruption Code for Participants.

+He was charged with failing to promptly report an approach to engage in match-fixing in future international matches and a request to contact another player for fixing during the 2021 Lanka Premier League.
+He was also alleged to have obstructed the investigation by deleting evidence of these approaches.
+He was given 14 days from 6 August 2024 to respond to the charges.

+On 2 October 2024, the ICC banned Jayawickrama from all forms of cricket for one year, with six months suspended, after he admitted to breaching the ICC Anti-Corruption Code.